The Rising Festival ‘Evoke a Journey of Change’ – Celebrating International Women’s Day

 - ‘The Power of Poetry with Behind the Netra’ – Jaspreet Kaur, Award Winning Spoken Word Artist, Poet & Writer

-- Umunne, Igbo Folk Songs – Traditional African Vocals and Drums by Chioma Ubajaka, In House Legal Council and Co-Founder of Umunne Cultural Group, and Amaka Achara, Medical Doctor, Proud Mum, Entrepreneur and Co-Founder of Umunne Cultural Group.
+- Umunne, Igbo Folk Songs – Traditional African Vocals and Drums by Chioma Ubajaka, In House Legal Council and Co-Founder of Umunne Cultural Group, and Amaka Achara, Medical Doctor, Entrepreneur and Co-Founder of Umunne Cultural Group.

 - How to Stop Feeling Like a Fraud – An Introduction to the Imposter Phenomenon with Dr Theresa Simpkin, Senior Lecturer, ARU